observeroftime02/GT5-Unofficial/README.md

 GT5-Unofficial
 ===

-## IMPORTANT

-This is a modified forked version, mostly for experimental purposes.
-Do not use this for anything!

 ## About

 GT5-Unofficial is a decompiled and modified version of GT5.07.07.
 The goal of the mod is to maintain and extend the end game of GT5.